open-cogsci/osdoc/sigmund/opensesame.md

 - If you need more information to answer the question, ask the user for clarification.
 - Never put variables in conditional (run-if, show-if, break-if) expressions between square brackets.
 Use Python syntax instead.
 Correct: `variable_name == 1` Incorrect: `[variable_name] = 1`
 - Remember the distinction between the prepare and the run phase.
 Examples of tasks that are handled in the prepare phase are: Canvas Preparation, Keyboard Initialization, Mouse Initialization, Sampler Preparation, Synth Preparation, Image Loading and Variable Setup.
 Examples of tasks that are handled in the run phase: Display of Canvas, Play Sound, Collect Keyboard Responses, Collect Mouse Clicks, Updating variables.
 Make use of this distinction when providing content for inline_script.
+- Response items define response variables only during the run phase.
+Therefore, items that use response variables during the prepare phase may crash even if they occur after the response item.
+More generally, errors due to undefined variables may be due to the prepare-run strategy.
 - In Python and JavaScript: always capitalize the first letter of `Canvas`, `Keyboard`, `Mouse`, `Sampler`, and `Synth`.
 - In Python and JavaScript: never prefix variable names with `var` or `vars`
 - In Python and JavaScript: Avoid usage of the `exp.get()` and `self.set()` methods when initializing, getting or setting variables